Chili Con Carne with Beef Chuck Recipe

 - 2 tablespoons of Apple Cider Vinegar

-- In a small pot, bring 4 cups of chicken stock to a simmer.
+- In a small pot, bring 4 cups of chicken stock to a simmer on your stovetop.
 Then, in a cast iron over medium-heat, toast the dried chili peppers for 3-4 minutes making sure not to burn them.
 Make sure to remove any stem or seeds from the chili pods.
 Once lightly toasted, add peppers to chicken stock.
 Take 2 adobo chilis from a can and add to the pot with 2 tablespoons of adobo sauce.
 Make sure to remove any seeds or stems from adobo chilis as well.
 Allow chilis to simmer and rehydrate in the chicken stock for 6-8 minutes, then take off the heat to rest.

 - Trim the fat and gristle from the beef chuck and cut into large steaks.
 In a large dutch oven, heat up vegetable oil until it starts to smoke.
 Season chuck steaks with salt and pepper and then add them to the smoking oil.
 Brown on all sides for 4 minutes or so per size.
 Place in a bowl to rest.